Jang Ki-yong: Endorsements

 In March 2019, Natuur, an ice cream franchise under Lotteria chose Jang as a model for their products, a first after 7 years following their rebranding.
 A representative revealed Jang is highly popular among women in their 20s and 30s, which is also their largest customer demographic, thus believing he would be the perfect pick.
 Various events and fansignings were also taken place.
-An announcement in May through Sprite Korea confirmed Jang as their newest face and model for both their brand and their Summer 2019 Dive in Sprite Campaign along with singer Chungha.
-Perfect World Entertainment 3D adventure and fantasy MMORPG Perfect World announced on October 1, Jang was selected as a promotional model alongside veteran singer Kim Jong-kook and label-mate Rosé.
+An announcement in May through Sprite Korea confirmed Jang as their newest face and model for both their brand and their Summer 2019 "Dive in Sprite" campaign along with singer Chungha.
+Perfect World Entertainment 3D adventure and fantasy MMORPG Perfect World announced on October 1, Jang was selected as a promotional model alongside veteran singer Kim Jong-kook and labelmate Rosé.
 He depicts the appearance of the Elyos Prince, an archer through a promotional video.

 On August 31, 2020 Estée Lauder cosmetics skin care brand Lab Series Korea named Jang as its new face for the brand.
 A representative revealed through the selection process, they believed his image who constantly challenges himself with diverse roles while also pursuing an active lifestyle fits well with the innovative concept they wish to portray.